 Unless you’re publishing a few copies for family and friends, it should be treated like a business decision.

 Now for the pros and cons of self-publishing!

 - Control.
 You get to choose your cover, interior design, fonts.
 If you don’t agree with your editor on a plot point or a character arc, you can still do it your own way.
 You can choose your publishing platforms.
 Although do bear in mind that there’s still a degree of needing to fit your book into a particular market (avid readers of fantasy romance will have certain expectations, for example).

 - There are still plenty of opportunities to hone your craft.
 You can work alongside a great editor.
 Read craft books on the side.
 Improve with each book you write.
 Learn from other indie authors.

 - Independence.
 If you like working for yourself, and doing things for yourself, it can be satisfying to take your publishing journey into your own hands and do it independently.
 Of course, you’ll still need the help of other people (editors, cover designers, etc), but all the choices are yours.
 (For some people, this might actually be a con.)

 - Flexibility.
 If you want to publish those cute romances and also write gritty adult books, you can do that.
 Want multiple pen names for each genre?
 Fine.
 Want to experiment with epic fantasy without telling your existing readers?
 You can do that, too.
-No one is going to stop you.

 - It’s easier to publish.
 You don’t need anyone’s permission to publish your book.
 You don’t have to wait years for a “yes”.
 You can just decide to do it, and do it.